VirtualBrainLab/Pinpoint/README.md

 Azimuth is the angle of the probe manipulator relative to the brain.
 Use [Q/E] to control azimuth.

+(note the az example is out of date, I will update soon)
 ![Azimuth example](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/azimuth.gif)

 ### Elevation

 Elevation is the angle of the probe on the manipulator, and is restricted to the range 0 (horizontal) to 90 (vertical).
 Use [R/F] to control elevation.

+(note the elevation example is out of date, I will update soon)
 ![Azimuth example](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/elevation.gif)

 ### Depth